Kristopher-Ray/polaris-us.org/content/updates/the-emerging-crisis-at-the-second-thomas-shoal.md

 featured: false
 title: The Emerging Crisis at the Second Thomas Shoal
 date: 2024-06-21T14:08:32.836Z
-summary: The Second Thomas Shoal is a submerged reef in the Spratly Islands, an archipelago belonging to the Philippines according to an international Arbitral Tribunal, but which has been illegally claimed by China.
+summary: The Second Thomas Shoal arguably poses the greatest immediate risk of escalation between the U.S. and Chinese militaries as we have declared our obligation to respond if China were to attack the Philippines.
+President Biden and our national security leaders must demonstrate that we will not allow China to violate its neighbors’ territorial sovereignty with impunity.
 cta: Read More →
 categories:
   - Newsroom